kamilazdybal/pykitPIV/README.md

 ## Unit tests

-To run unit tests, run the following in the main ``pypiv/`` location:
+To run unit tests, run the following in the main ``pykitPIV`` directory:

 ```
 python -m unittest discover -v